andrew-w-ross/test-react-hooks/README.md

     };
 };

-//Proxy of your hook, use it like you would in a component
+//Proxy of your hook, use it like you would in a component.
-//Internally calls render for the hook and act on everything else const [prxCounter] = createTestProxy(useCounter);
+//Internally ensures your hook is rendered inside of a component with react-test-renderer const [prxCounter] = createTestProxy(useCounter);

 it("will increment by one", () => {